Maine Digital Government Summit 2025 Banner

 General Session – IT State of the State

-A distinguished panel of IT leaders from across the state will deliver a series of rapid-fire lightning talks, showcasing the latest advances driving digital transformation in Maine.
-Highlights include updates from the State’s AI Task Force, the incident response framework tailored for K-12 and municipal agencies, and critical data governance initiatives.
+A distinguished panel of IT leaders from across Maine will deliver rapid-fire lightning talks on the latest advances driving digital transformation.
+Highlights include updates from the State’s AI Task Force, the Maine Cybersecurity Annex which aligns the K-12 and municipal response framework with the statewide incident response plan, and critical data governance initiatives.
 This session offers a concise, impactful overview of Maine’s strategic technology efforts.

 Moderator: Zach Patton, Chief Editor, Content Studio, e.Republic